jhajek/Linux-text-book-part-1/Chapter-01/chapter-01.md

 ---
-title:
-- type: main
-  text: Free and Opensource Operating Systems
-- type: subtitle
-  text: Understanding the Technology and Philosophy - Part I
+title: Free and Opensource Operating Systems: The Technology and Philosophy Of - Part I
 author: Jeremy Hajek
 date: 07/30/2015
 ...